joheras/CytologyAnomalyDetection/README.md

 - The anomalib folder contains the code to train the models using the [anomalib library](https://github.com/openvinotoolkit/anomalib).
 - The reconstruction folder contains the code to train the models using a GAN model using the [FastAI library](https://www.fast.ai/).
 - The inference folder contains the code to use the model for predictions using a folder.
+- There is a repository with the [Python application](https://github.com/joheras/CytologyAnomalyDetectorPython/tree/main)

 ## How to cite